View Ina Marcho's Obituary on scrantontimes.com and share memories

 She is survived by five children, Edward Marcho; Chris Marcho and wife, Ellen; Kim Bostjancic and husband, David; Thomas Marcho, Shawn (Michelle) Marcho; six grandchildren, Chelsea and Christie Marcho; Cassandra Wilkins and husband, Kyle; Jessica Bostjancic, Kiana and Chandler Marcho; two great-grandchildren, Maxon and Grace Wilkins; and several nieces and nephews.

-She was preceded in death by five sisters, Stella and Olga Wyky, Mary Pitas, Anna Moskalczak, Helen Pavelchak; and three brothers, Joseph, Basil and Michael Wyky.
+She was preceded in death by five sisters, Stella and Olga Wysosky, Mary Pitas, Anna Moskalczak, Helen Pavelchak; and three brothers, Joseph, Basil and Michael Wysosky.

 Funeral arrangements are entrusted to the Shifler-Parise Funeral Home & Cremation Services, Clifford.